Taking an Office Break to Meditate

 5. When the alarm goes off, hold the space and take in three deep breaths through your nose and out through your mouth.
 Open your eyes.

-Have a question for Judy?
-Ask or leave a comment below!
+Have a question for Judy or want to leave a comment?
+Click here.